Risa Hontiveros: 18th Congress (2019–2022)

 In July 2019, charges including sedition and obstruction of justice were filed against Hontiveros and other opposition members by the Office of the Solicitor General and the Criminal Investigation and Detection Group.
 These charges were related to allegations of conspiracy.
 She was cleared of all charges by the Department of Justice in February 2020.

 Hontiveros has also been a consistent supporter of the SOGIE Equality Bill and participated in the 2019 pride parade, which had over 70,000 attendees.
 Additionally, she advocated for the National Land Use Act to protect agricultural land and the environment, and called for the full implementation of the Reproductive Health Law to address health issues, including the increasing prevalence of HIV.

+In December 2019, Hontiveros exposed that the National Grid Corporation of the Philippines (NGCP) did not only allow Chinese nationals to “exercise leadership and management roles” within its ranks but it also awarded 43 contracts to Chinese firms under Duterte.
+She also raised alarm after discovering that under Duterte, the NGCP is now 40-percent owned by the State Grid Corporation of China.

 In February 2020, Hontiveros initiated a Senate investigation that exposed the "pastillas scam", a scheme within the Bureau of Immigration allowing Chinese nationals to enter the Philippines illegally in exchange for bribes.
 It was revealed that the masterminds amassed up to ₱40 billion through this operation.
 While President Duterte claimed to have fired those involved, media reports later uncovered that the officials were reinstated.

 In 2020, she also highlighted other significant issues.
 Hontiveros pushed for investigations into illegal activities in Pampanga's Clark Freeport Zone, including Chinese-linked prostitution, and called for a probe into the murder of Anakpawis chairman Randall Echanis.
 She urged the Department of Health to reinstate the suspended special risk allowance for healthcare workers during the COVID-19 pandemic and advocated for legislation such as the "Magna Carta for Seafarers" and the establishment of medical schools in state universities.

 Hontiveros consistently opposed China's territorial claims in the South China Sea, urging the government to act against Chinese aggression and sever ties with Chinese firms involved in military activities on Philippine territories.
 She also criticized President Duterte's absolute pardon of U.S. Marine Joseph Scott Pemberton, convicted of killing trans Filipina Jennifer Laude, calling it an insult to the Filipino people and the LGBTQ+ community.